RUN-Collaborations/font-select-rcl/Readme.md

 ### Use Cases Anybody?
  * Is anybody running into needed use-cases where the implemented test is not working?
  * There are also other existing approaches.
 See endnote[3] for some some compiled links.

+### Web Fonts
+ * There are multiple ways in which web fonts can be delivered such as base64, woff2, woff, ttf, otf, packaged with an app, self hosted, or third-party-hosted.
+If providing a web font for which a user may also have a local version, make allowances for the possiblity that there could be font version differences.
+Allow the user to select between either one rather than overriding one with the other.

 ## Built With